thomassuedbroecker/watson-nlp-custom-init-container/README.md

 The image below is from the tutorial [Serve a custom model on a Kubernetes or Red Hat OpenShift cluster](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/) and shows the `Architecture reference custom models` and is a bit customized.

-In context to our project we can map the steps like this:
+In context to our project, we can map the steps like this:

 1. In [`Watson Studio`](https://cloud.ibm.com/catalog/services/watson-studio) we created the model.
 For example we followed the steps in the blog post [`Watson NLP for Embed customize a classification model and use it on your local machine`](https://suedbroecker.net/2023/01/26/watson-nlp-for-embed-customize-a-classification-model-and-use-it-on-your-local-machine/)
 2. In this project we will create a `model init container image` on the local machine
-3. In the bash script automation we will:
+3. In the bash script automation, we will:

-    * Upload the `model init container image` to the IBM CLoud registry
+    * Upload the `model init container image` to the `IBM Cloud Container Registry`
     * Deploy `Watson NLP runtime` with helm.

     Inside the pod (3,4,5):

-    * (4) The `model init container` will save the containing model in an volume on the pod.
+    * (4) The `model init container` will save the containing model in a volume on the pod.
     * (5) The `Watson NLP runtime container` will load the model from the pod
     * Invoke the `Watson NLP` REST API to test the loaded model.